 The System's government-sponsored enterprise status has been an important factor in its ability to continually access the debt capital markets.
-In addition, the System's funding costs historically have been below that of similar non-governmentsponsored entities.
-However, as a direct result of the financial difficulties experienced by the housing related government-sponsored enterprises, with both Fannie Mae and Freddie Mac having been placed into conservatorship by the U.S. government in 2008, housing related government-sponsored enterprise status and reform has been, and will continue to be, a topic of debate by Congress and the U.S. Administration.
-While the status and reform debate has not to date specifically related to the System, a potential risk exists that the System, as a governmentsponsored enterprise, may directly or indirectly be impacted.
-Any change in the System's status as a government-sponsored enterprise or the general perception by investors of government-sponsored enterprise status could have a significant adverse impact on the System's ability to issue debt at favorable rates and terms.
+As a direct result of the financial difficulties experienced by the housing related government-sponsored enterprises, both Fannie Mae and Freddie Mac were placed under conservatorship by the U.S. government in 2008.
+Housing related government-sponsored enterprise status and reform has been, and will continue to be, a topic of debate by Congress and the U.S. Administration.
+While the status and reform debate has not, to date, specifically related to the System, a potential risk exists that the System, as a government-sponsored enterprise, may directly or indirectly be impacted by any changes in status or reform of housing related government-sponsored enterprises.
+Any change in the System's status as a government-sponsored enterprise or the general perception by investors of governmentsponsored enterprise status could have a significant adverse impact on the System's ability to issue debt at favorable rates and terms.